MatthiasValvekens/pyHanko/README.md

 ### Some TODOs and known limitations

  - Expand signature validation functionality.
-This includes verifying the chain of trust (which is straightforward).
-More difficult is the following: in case the document has been modified through incremental updates, we should judge whether these changes are allowed by the signature's document modification protection policy.
+In case the document has been modified through incremental updates, we should judge whether these changes are allowed by the signature's document modification protection policy.
  - Prevent the user from shooting themselves in the foot to some degree, by explicitly disallowing obviously destructive operations on signed documents.
  - Add systematic tests, both with real-world PDF files and minimal examples from the spec.